 Waistband should be snug but not dig in uncomfortably when sitting down.
 If the waistband is uncomfortable when sitting, a larger waist size may be needed.

 Front of pants should lay flat, without pulling across the stomach or between the legs.
 If fabric is pulling, a full tummy adjustment may be needed.

 - Side seams are slightly forward on the body.

 Pockets should remain closed while standing and not overly gape while sitting.

 Elastic waistband pulls in back of pants at the waist.

 If there is an abundance of fabric in the back waist, consider switching to pear pelvis or increasing the width of the darts, but be sure that you are still able to pull the pants over your hips.

 If pants feel tight across the butt, a full seat adjustment may be needed.

-Crotch of pants should be close to body, not dropped.
+Crotch of pants should be relaxed, not too close to body nor overly dropped.